teeffelen/ultilogger/README.md

 ![Result](./result.png)

 ## REST API
-The script uses the Ultimaker REST API, this API can be accessed over WiFi or directly using the Ethernet port.

-More information about the REST API can be found locally on the printer itself:
+The script uses the REST API on the printer, more information about the REST API can be found locally on the printer itself:

 - Connect the printer to your local network
 - Get the local IP of the printer from the touchscreen interface